South Bank Ramblers

 Allow time for stops at points of interest.

-Manage the party over stiles, through gates and forests, through difficult conditions.
+Manage the party over stiles, through gates and forests, and through difficult conditions.
 Ensure that roads are crossed safely.
 Wait as necessary while the group is negotiating obstacles.

 Allow sufficient time at short stops for slower walkers to catch up and rest.

 Check numbers after lunch and at all major stops

 At lunchtime, give non-members a chance to join or affiliate as appropriate.

 It’s not usually possible to guarantee a finish time.
 If all or most of the group are returning by the the same train, however, try to time the walk so as to arrive at the station about 15 minutes before a train, so as to avoid a last minute rush in which some people could be left behind.
 Even if you are likely to miss a train, do not encourage the group to run or walk at a potentially dangerous speed.

 The walk, and your formal responsibility for the walkers, normally ends at the train or underground station.
 Let the group know when the walk has ended.
 Make sure everyone knows how to get home and thank them for coming.
 And thank the back marker!